ChavisManzoniLab/MarsCell/README.md

 gui
 ```
 You will be asked to chose a repository where a 'MarsCell' folder will be created.
 This folder will store the Cellpose models and the TAPAS files.
+To install TAPAS in Fiji, just copy the files in the folder TAPAS_installation and paste them in the plugin folder of Fiji.

 MarsCell is now ready to use!